rajatmishra14/fortheart.in/replit.md

 - **posts**: Blog posts with title, content, date, view count, category (pgEnum), and optional thumbnailUrl
   - Categories: Creativity, Philosophy, Design, Drawing, Psychology, Media, Theology
   - Posts can be filtered by category and sorted by time (date) or popularity (views)
-- **comments**: Blog post comments with postId (foreign key to posts), author, email, text, and date
-  - Comments are displayed on individual post pages in chronological order (newest first)
-  - Form validation ensures all fields are properly filled before submission
 - **drawings**: Image gallery items with title, image URL, and date
 - **animations**: Video/animation entries with title, thumbnail URL, optional video URL, and date